Epic of Manas: Recitation

 Manas is the classic centerpiece of Kyrgyz literature, and parts of it are often recited at Kyrgyz festivities by specialists in the epic, called Manasçı (Манасчы).
 Manasçıs tell the tale in a melodic chant unaccompanied by musical instruments.

 Kyrgyzstan has many Manasçıs.
 Narrators who know all three episodes of the epic (the tales of Manas, of his son Semetey and of his grandson Seytek) can acquire the status of Great Manasçı.
 Great Manasçıs of the 20th century are Sagımbay Orozbakov, Sayakbay Karalaev, Şaabay Azizov (pictured), Kaba Atabekov, Seydene Moldokova and Yusup Mamay.
 Contemporary Manasçıs include Rysbek Jumabayev, who has performed at the British Library, Urkaş Mambetaliev, the Manasçı of the Bishkek Philharmonic (also travels through Europe), Talantaaly Bakchiev, who combines recitation with critical study, and Doolot Sydykov, noted for lengthy performances (including a 111 hour recitation over five days).
 Adil Jumaturdu has provided "A comparative study of performers of the Manas epic."

 There are more than 65 written versions of parts of the epic.
 Arthur Thomas Hatto made scholarly editions with facing English translations of the Manas tales recorded in the 19th century by Shokan Valikhanov and Vasily Radlov.
+A Kyrgyz scholar Kambaraly Botoyarov (1944--1994) further researched the Arabic scrip Kyrgyz text recorded by a Kazakh scribe who helped to Shoqan Walikhanov.

 An English translation of the version of Sagımbay Orozbakov by Walter May was published in 1995 as part of the commemoration of the presumed 1000th anniversary of Manas' birth (and re-issued in two volumes in 2004), and a substantial episode of this variant translated by Daniel Prior was published in 2022.

+The earliest sound recording was made in 1902/1903 of a performance of a narrative concerning Semetey in 1902/3 by Kenje Kara.